Achieve Natural-Looking Results for Facial Reconstruction Surgery in Los Angeles

 Mohs surgery, also referred to as Mohs micrographic surgery, is a procedure used to treat skin cancer.
 It is done by progressively removing thin layers of skin containing cancer until the tissue is cancer free.
 The goal within this procedure is to remove as much of the skin cancer, while also doing the least amount of damage to the surrounding tissue.
 This procedure has the highest cure rate, which makes it very effective.

-At Westside Face, we perform Mohs reconstructive surgery, which reconstructs the wound.
-After having Mohs surgery to remove skin cancer, your dermatologist may recommend post-Mohs reconstructive surgery by a plastic surgeon.
-This is performed immediately after the skin cancer is removed.
+At Westside Face, we perform Mohs reconstructive surgery in Los Angeles.
+It corrects the appearance of the wound.
+After removing the skin cancer, your dermatologist may recommend this immediate treatment by a plastic surgeon.

 Types of Reconstruction Options